Flag of Fort Worth: History

-The current flag replaced an earlier flag that was in from September 4, 1968, designed by advertising artist Richard Pruitt.
+The current flag replaced an earlier flag that had been in use since September 4, 1968, designed by advertising artist Richard Pruitt.
 The earlier flag featured a blue stripe to represent the space age, a white stripe for the Trinity River and a green stripe representing the prairie.
 The flag also featured the longhorn.

 Prior to this flags adoption, an unofficial flag by J.J.
-Langever was used to represent the city, baring the words The Panther City.
+Langever was used to represent the city, bearing the words "The Panther City".